Hartley Dewart: Political career

 Dewart's first election was in 1904 as a Liberal candidate for the Toronto South constituency during the federal election, but he was defeated.
 In 1911 he failed in his second attempt to be elected to the Canadian parliament, this time for the constituency of York Centre.

 He was first elected to the provincial legislature in a 1916 by-election after the death of James Joseph Foy in the Toronto Southwest electoral district, becoming the first Liberal to win a Toronto seat in a quarter-century.
 As a politician he stated his opposition to prohibition and publicly spoke against the Liberal party's temperance policies, to the chagrin of the leader of the Liberal party, Newton Wesley Rowell.
 He was also against conscription, stating that it was unconstitutional.

-In June 1919, he became leader of the Ontario Liberal Party.
+In June 1919, he became leader of the Ontario Liberal Party after winning the party's first leadership convention.
 During his time as leader, the Liberal Party was divided over the question of prohibition and the conflict between the interests of rural and urban voters.
 In the 1919 Ontario general election, Dewart campaigned by attacking the Ontario Conservative Party campaign manager Howard Ferguson.
 However, rural voters supported the United Farmers of Ontario Party, causing the United Farmers to win the election.
 In the subsequent legislature, Dewart criticised the United Farmer government, causing more discontent among rural Ontarians.
 He resigned as leader of the Liberal party in 1921, citing poor health.

 Dewart continued sitting as a legislator.
 He opposed a bill that would tax racetrack bets, dramatically asking the lieutenant governor before the bill received royal assent if the bill was constitutional.
 He was defeated in the 1923 Ontario general election.